duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 - Do not connect a charge voltage greater than 5V.
 - Do not connect an external voltage source to the USB output ports.
-- The battery must not be opened, destroyed or incinerated, since it may leak or rupture, releasing in the environment it's hermetically sealed chemicals.
+- The battery must not be opened, destroyed, or incinerated, since it may leak or rupture, releasing in the environment its hermetically sealed chemicals.
 - Do not short circuit terminals.
 - Do not crush or puncture the battery, or immerse it in liquid.
-- Do not place the battery near heating equipment, nor expose to direct sunlight for long periods.
+- Do not place the battery near heating equipment, nor expose it to direct sunlight for long periods.
 ```

 <!--